Our objectives

 Compared with many central banks, access to our operations is open to a relatively wide set of eligible financial firms.
 Our eligibility criteria apply by type of firm.

-- Their critical importance to the financial system
+- their critical importance to the financial system

-- Whether they are subject to appropriate regulatory scrutiny
+- whether they are subject to appropriate regulatory scrutiny

 Participating in our operations is generally voluntary, and eligible firms can choose which operations they sign up to.
 The only exception is if a firm is a direct settling participant of the sterling high-value payment and securities settlement systems ‘CHAPS’ or ‘CREST’.
 Eligible firms that meet this criterion must hold a reserves account.
 These are normally coupled with access to our Operational Standing Facility (OSF), which is a key tool for managing reserves balances on an intra-day basis.
-This is necessary to ensure participation in CHAPS and CREST can occur safely.
+This is necessary to make sure that participation in CHAPS and CREST can occur safely.

 Which types of firms can participate in our operations